VCW-Value-Creation-Wheel/VCW4Next/README.md

 ```bash
 helm upgrade --install --create-namespace -n vcw vcw-backend ./helm
 ```
 This is a simplification of the process.
-One cannot deploy the system just running these three commands.
+One cannot deploy the system by just running these three commands.
 There are other steps not metioned here that have to be taken in account (e.g. edit the ./helm/values.yaml).
 They were not metioned here because they depend on the specific cluster in which the system is being deployed.